-To develop the workforce of tomorrow, society needs to anticipate what skills will be required in the future.
-EMC plays an active role as a community partner by collaborating with colleges and universities around the globe to close the growing technology skills gap through our Academic Alliance initiative.
-This initiative provides information storage, cloud, and Big Data courseware designed to fit a variety of IT-related programs.
+To develop the workforce of tomorrow, society needs to anticipate the skills that will be required in the future.
+EMC plays an active role as a community partner by collaborating with colleges and universities around the globe to close the growing technology skills gap through our EMC Academic Alliance initiative.
+This initiative provides cloud computing, Big Data analytics, information storage, and backup recovery courseware designed to fit a variety of IT-related programs.
 This enables students to develop highly marketable knowledge relevant to the IT industry’s future needs, and helps ensure that the industry has a strong pipeline of graduates to meet future workforce needs.

-Approximately five hundred new universities and colleges joined the EMC Academic Alliance in 2013, increasing total membership to 1,700 organizations.
-The program’s global footprint grew from 62 to 74 countries.
-More than 90,000 students took Academic Alliance courses in 2013.
-In total, the program has reached more than 250,000 students since its launch in 2006.
+Approximately five hundred new universities and colleges joined EMC Academic Alliance in 2014, increasing total membership to 2,200 organizations.
+The program’s global footprint grew from 74 to 82 countries.
+More than 100,000 students took EMC Academic Alliance courses in 2014.
+In total, the program has reached more than 350,000 students since its launch in 2006.

 Curriculum & Tools

-Membership in the Academic Alliance provides free access to “open” curriculum-based education, covering topics such as information storage and management (ISM), virtualization, cloud computing, and Big Data analytics.
-We provide faculty with free training, courseware, and resources developed by EMC subject-matter experts who work with professrs to validate curricula and ensure technical relevance and integration into academic programs.
+Membership in the EMC Academic Alliance provides free access to “open” curriculum-based education, covering topics such as cloud computing, Big Data analytics, information storage and management, and backup recovery.
+We provide faculty with free training, courseware, and resources developed by EMC subject-matter experts who work with professors to validate curricula and ensure technical relevance and integration into academic programs.

-As part of EMC’s Academic Alliance program, registered students have access to an online portal that includes free eLearning, case studies, videos, podcasts, and white papers.
+As part of the EMC Academic Alliance program, registered students have access to an online portal that includes free e-Learning, case studies, videos, podcasts, and white papers.
 We also encourage students to connect with their global peers and industry experts through Facebook, Twitter, and the EMC Proven Professional online community.